MarrekNozka/ColorMishMash/README.md

 * click to color-gradient to select color
 * right-click to pane for change destination
-* click to pane for pick color, click to panto to paste color
+* click to pane for pick color, click to pane to paste color
 * one click to color-string to clipboard
 * save and load named sessions
 * Shift+Q for quit